mstksg/pandoc-sync/SPEC.md

     `write` for all write-only formats (*pdf*).  `read` for all read-only formats.

-*   `priority`: An optional integer representing what branch to prioritize if more than one change is found, or when resolving conflicts.
+*   `priority`: An integer representing what branch to prioritize if more than one change is found, or when resolving conflicts.
 Higher numbers indicate higher priority.
 If two conflicts are found with the same priority, the *most recently changed* version is preferred.